 Since 2010, the exhibition program has been dedicated to commissioning and presenting significant work by dynamic international artists underrepresented in New York City.
-Three to four exhibitions each year, organized by ISCP’s Director of Programs and Exhibitions include: a thematic exhibition; a solo exhibition by a current ISCP artist-in-residence; a solo exhibition by an ISCP alum; and an institutional residency exhibition.
+The three to four exhibitions each year, include: a thematic exhibition; a solo exhibition by a current ISCP artist-in-residence; a solo exhibition by an ISCP alum; and an institutional residency exhibition.
 Most exhibitions are accompanied by a fully illustrated publication with a new essay, available for free to the public in hard copy and online.
 Talks, panels and offsite projects are often presented in conjunction with exhibitions.
-The 2019 exhibition program in the second floor gallery included the group show Paperwork: Administrative Practice in Contemporary Art; a solo exhibition by ISCP alumna Chiara Fumai titled Chiara Fumai: LESS LIGHT; a solo show by ISCP resident Sonia Leimer titled Sonia Leimer: Via San Gennaro; and invited 5533, an Istanbul-based independent space, to be the 2018-19 institution-in-residence.
+The 2020 exhibition program included the institutional residency Transient Museum of a Thousand Conversations: LIR at ISCP; One (Illegitimate) Child curated by ISCP resident Jianru Wu; a solo show by ISCP resident Walter Scott, Walter Scott: The Pathos of Mandy; a group show of work by ISCP Ground Floor program residents, The Earth Is Blue Like an Orange; and a solo show by ISCP resident Sonia Leimer, Sonia Leimer: Via San Gennaro.

-Past ISCP exhibitions have included the first solo exhibitions in the United States by artists Leung Chi Wo, Nanna Debois Buhl, Petra Feriancova, Foundland, Maider Lopez, Maria Rapicavoli, and Stefanos Tsivopoulos.
+Past ISCP exhibitions have included the first solo exhibitions in the United States by artists Leung Chi Wo, Nanna Debois Buhl, Petra Feriancova, Foundland, Chiara Fumai, Sonia Leimer, Maider Lopez, Maria Rapicavoli, and Stefanos Tsivopoulos.
 Group exhibitions have included Factory Makers, The Power to Host, Secondary Witness, and The Field is to the Sky, Only Backwards.

 In 2015, the project space on the ground floor was refitted for exhibition purposes, and is employed for a variety of presentations.
 From Fall 2015 to Spring 2016, Bard College Center for Curatorial Studies collaborated with ISCP to stage seven separate solo exhibitions.
 In 2018, the Project Space program of exhibitions includes solo show of works by contemporary Taiwanese artist known as “Shake” titled Re-Re-positioning the Present, curated by ISCP alumna Hsiang-Ning Huang; Leaps and Bounds, a group organized in collaboration with the Center for Curatorial Studies, Bard College; Sound Gestures, a solo exhibition of work by ISCP alumna Sonia Louise Davis; Never Take a Vacation with an Artist Who Collects the Same Stuff You Do, a group exhibition featuring the work of the nine artists in residence in ISCP’s Ground Floor Program; and Chia-Wei Hsu: Black and White – Malayan Tapir, co-organized by ISCP and the Taipei Cultural Center in New York.